 Unnecessarily dragging-out the interview process

-If your job description (including detailed deliverables and expectations, necessary experience, and company culture) a candidate’s fit should be evident quickly.
+If your job description is done correctly, (including detailed deliverables and expectations, necessary experience, and company culture) a candidate’s fit should be evident quickly.
 Avoid forcing candidates to go through more than three rounds of interviews.
 Remember, you paid a recruiter to do most of the legwork for you up front!